TScafeJR/mcp/README.md

 }
 ```

+`npx <package> <name>` works because the package ships a bin called `mcp` —
+npm derives the command from the unscoped package name, so a multi-bin package
+without one fails with *"could not determine executable to run"*.
+That `mcp` bin
+is a dispatcher: it takes the server name and hands off.
+The explicit
+`npx -y -p @tscafejr/mcp mcp-db` form works too and does not depend on it.

 Both bins ship in one package, so `npx` installs all of its dependencies
 regardless of which bin you run — including puppeteer, which downloads Chromium.
 In a project that only wants `mcp-db`, add `"PUPPETEER_SKIP_DOWNLOAD": "1"` to